replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### New Features {#new-features-1-81-0}
 * Adds support for the `alias` field in Helm chart dependencies.
-* Adds support for image tags and digests to be used together for online installations.
+* Adds support for image tags and digests to be used together for most online installations.
+For more information, see [Support for Image Tags and Digests](/vendor/packaging-private-images#support-for-image-tags-and-digests) in *Connecting to an Image Registry*.

 ### Improvements {#improvements-1-81-0}
-* Changes the default value for `helmVersion` from `v2` to `v3` for the [HelmChart](/reference/custom-resource-helmchart) custom resource.
+* Helm v2 will only be used if `helmVersion` is set to `v2` in the [HelmChart](/reference/custom-resource-helmchart) custom resource.
-* Improves the UI responsiveness on the configuration page.
+* Improves the UI responsiveness on the Config page.

 ### Bug Fixes {#bug-fixes-1-81-0}
-* (alpha) Fixes an issuse where license tab would not show for helm managed applications.
+* Fixes an issuse where the license tab didn't show for Helm-managed installations.
-* Fixes an issue that can cause `Namespace` manifests packaged in Helm charts to be excluded from deployment, causing namespaces to not be created when [useHelmInstall](/reference/custom-resource-helmchart#usehelminstall) is set to `true` and [namespace](/reference/custom-resource-helmchart#usehelminstall) is an empty string.
+* Fixes an issue that could cause `Namespace` manifests packaged in Helm charts to be excluded from deployment, causing namespaces to not be created when [useHelmInstall](/reference/custom-resource-helmchart#usehelminstall) is set to `true` and [namespace](/reference/custom-resource-helmchart#usehelminstall) is an empty string.
-* Fixes an issue where GitOps was being enabled before the deploy key was added to the git provider.
+* Fixes an issue where GitOps was enabled before the deploy key was added to the git provider.
-* (alpha) Hide copy command in UI when clipboard is not available.
+* Hide copy command on modals in the admin console when clipboard is not available.

 ## 1.80.0